Difficulty breathing and wheeze

 If your child has any of the following:

-• A harsh breath noise as they breathe in (stridor) present only when they are upset
+• A harsh noise as they breathe in (stridor) only when upset

-• Is getting worse or if you are worried
+• Getting worse or you are worried about them

 You need to contact a doctor or nurse today

-Please ring your GP surgery or call NHS 111 - dial 111
+Please contact your GP surgery or call NHS 111 - dial 111

 If none of the above features are present